wuqui/CorpLing251/03_lexis-innovation-diffusion-frequency.md

 Frequency as an indicator for entrenchment and conventionality (Stefanowitsch and Flach 2017).

 - **corpus-as-input:** language used in corpora represents potential exposure to speakers
-- **corpus-as-output:** languaged used by speakers in corpora represents potential degrees of entrenchment
+- **corpus-as-output:** language used by speakers in corpora represents potential degrees of entrenchment

 ### Pathways of diffusion